 Save steps and time.
 Have your baby’s bed near yours for feedings at night.

 It’s nice to have visits from friends and family, but don’t feel that you need to entertain guests.
 Feel free to excuse yourself for a nap or to feed your baby.

 Get outside for a few minutes each day.
 You can start walking and doing postpartum exercises, as advised by your healthcare provider.

 Your body has undergone many changes during pregnancy and birth.
 You need time to recover.
 In addition to rest, you need to eat a healthy diet to help you do that.

 The weight gained in pregnancy helps build stores for your recovery and for breastfeeding.
 After delivery, you need to eat a healthy and balanced diet so you can be active and able to care for your baby.

-Most lactation experts recommend that you eat when you are hungry.
+Most lactation experts advise you to eat when you are hungry.
 But many mothers may be so tired or busy that food gets forgotten.
-So it is important to plan simple, healthy meals that include choices from all of the recommended groups from MyPlate.
+So it’s important to plan simple, healthy meals that include choices from all of the recommended groups from MyPlate.